-From a continental perspective, 61.8% of Madagascar’s total imports by value in 2018 were purchased from Asian countries.
-European trade partners supplied 21% of import purchases by Madagascar while 12.3% worth of goods originated from fellow African traders.
-Smaller percentage came from North America (3.1%) and Latin America (1.4%) excluding Mexico but including the Caribbean, and Oceania (0.4%) led by Australia and New Zealand.
+From a continental perspective, 62.2% of Madagascar’s total imports by value in 2019 were purchased from Asian countries.
+European trade partners supplied 21.2% of import purchases by Madagascar while 11.7% worth of goods originated from fellow African traders.
+Smaller percentage came from North America (2.6%), Latin America (1.8%) excluding Mexico but including the Caribbean, and Oceania (0.4%) led by Australia and New Zealand.

 Madagascar’s Top 10 Imports

-Madagascar’s top 10 imports accounted for about three-fifths (59.2%) of the overall value of its product purchases from other countries.
+Madagascar’s top 10 imports approach three-fifths (57.5%) of the overall value of its product purchases from other countries.

 Imported pharmaceuticals posted the fastest-growing increase in value among the top 10 import categories, up 18.3% from 2018 to 2019.
-In second place for improving import purchases were pharmaceuticals, up 21.3%.
-Malagasy imports of plastics including articles made from plastic delivered the third-fastest gain up 14%.
+In second place for improving import purchases were vehicles, up 14.7%.
+Malagasy imports of plastics including articles made from plastic delivered the third-fastest gain up 2.2%.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.
 Information presented under other virtual folder tabs is at the more granular 4-digit level.

 In 2019, Malagasy importers spent the most on the following 10 subcategories of mineral fuels-related products.

 - Processed petroleum oils: US$621.5 million (up 0.8% from 2018)